-4.3 Selecting Pedal Power Assistance Level on Handlebar Display Panel: When the power is on, you can shift to 3 pedal power assistance levels: Low, Middle, & High.
+4.3 Selecting Pedal Power Assistance Level on Handlebar Display Panel:

+When the power is on, you can shift to 5 pedal power assistance levels from low to high.
 Press the "-" button or "+" button, to shift the pedal power assistance levels between the lowest and highest levels.